modernetraining/moderne-migration-practice/Workshop.md

 We could try upgrading Spring Boot to 4.0 now, but that might still be a larger changeset with many speed bumps between us and a successful release of some new value.
 Let's start with a much smaller change and upgrade our Java to 17, since we know that's a prerequisite for JUnit 6 and Spring Boot 3.x.

 > We can't upgrade to Java 25 yet because it wasn't released when Spring Boot 2.7 was most recently released, so those dependencies are incompatible with Java 25's class file format.
-Give it a try and see what happens with `mod run . --recipe org.openrewrite.java.migrate.UpgradeToJava25`
+Give it a try and see what happens with `mod run $WORKSPACE --recipe org.openrewrite.java.migrate.UpgradeToJava25`

 Run the upgrade to Java 17: